gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/registering-and-uploading-a-dataset.md

 ### Missing fields

-After clicking **Submit** if a mandatory field is not given a popup will appear indicating that important information is missing.<br>
+After clicking **Submit** if a mandatory field is not given a popup will appear indicating that important information is missing.

 Users will not be able to progress unless all reqired fields are entered.

 ___

 ### Usage licence

-Users can just attribute the appropreiate licence from the dropdown list.
-There are four licenses to choose from, although all data produced by RRAP is by default attributed copyright.
+Users can attribute the appropriate licence from the dropdown list.
+There are a number of licenses to choose from, although all data produced by RRAP is by default attributed copyright.
 For details of each license please see the [Licenses](../licenses.md) page.

 ___